AdobeDocs/experience-manager-65.en/help/communities/maven.md

 >[!NOTE]
 >
->See [AEM Uber jar repository](https://mvnrepository.com/artifact/com.adobe.aem/uber-jar) to identify the latest Uber jar artifact.
+>See the [AEM Uber jar repository](https://mvnrepository.com/artifact/com.adobe.aem/uber-jar) where you can identify the latest Uber jar artifact.

 <!--
 There are now two "uber" artifacts that replace individual artifacts: